gdiaz384/ADKTools/README.md

 ## Hardware Notes:

 - Remember that when not using a Compatability Support Module (CSM), the native UEFI architecture must match the running OS version.
 This applies both to the PE and installed OS.
-- If a hardware manufacturer implemented the UEFI API in a weird way (most do), then bcdboot cannot add the boot entry reliably.
+- If a hardware manufacturer implements UEFI in a weird way (most do), then bcdboot cannot add the boot entry reliably.
     - Expect to add UEFI boot entries manually to the NVRAM boot menu (NVRAM boot menu != windows boot manager)
     - Read [this](http://homepage.ntlworld.com/jonathan.deboynepollard/FGA/efi-boot-process.html) and [this](//www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then) or instead consider using CSM/BIOS boot mode.
 - Hardware manufacturer X did not make drivers for Windows Version Y for Model Z.
     - Please consult the system unit's OEM website to see which OSs and in what configurations they support.
-Not following the OEM's advice can mean drivers may become an issue.
+Drivers may become an issue when not following the OEM's advice.
-    - Also check if a driver pack is available: [Dell](//en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [HP](//www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html), [Lenovo](//support.lenovo.com/us/en/documents/ht074984) and consider purchasing systems with driver packs in the future
+    - Check if a driver pack is available: [Dell](//en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [HP](//www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html), [Lenovo](//support.lenovo.com/us/en/documents/ht074984) and consider purchasing systems with driver packs.
 - For single deployments of non-RTM images, the only important driver to install after the imaging process (but before booting) is the storage driver (SATA/AHCI/RAID).
 The rest can be installed after Windows Setup completes.

 ## Dependencies: